junikimm717/OLA11-Final-Project/pkg/README.md

 # pkg

-This is not finished yet, but will be a package manager that can install irregulars to be processed by the api.
+This is a basic package manager that can, at the current moment, install verbs for the user.

+# Stuff to Implement

+- exceptions in verbs and nouns

+- being able to install nouns